Annual – April Fool’s Day

 1927 – The United States put an immigration quota on Canadians seeking employment.

-1941 – The Brockville Officers Training Centre was opened as one of two permanent centres established in Canada ofr the training of junior army officers during World War II.
+1941 – The Brockville Officers Training Centre opened as one of two permanent centres established in Canada for the training of junior army officers during World War II.

 1949 – Sir Albert J. Walsh was appointed the first lieutenant-governor of the Province of Newfoundland.

-1951 – The Department of Defence Production was organized.
+1951 – The Department of Defence Production was organised.

-1968 – Pierre Juneau was appointed first chairman of the Canadian Radio and Television Commission.
+1968 – Pierre Juneau was named the first chairman of the Canadian Radio and Television Commission.

-1663 – King Louis XIV issued an edict stating that the laws of France would govern Canada.
+1663 – King Louis XIV issued a proclamation stating that the laws of France would govern Canada.

 1667 – King Louis XIV issued a civil code for Canada and established courts.